 There are a range of these to suit how you prefer to study.
 I’ll cover the main ones:

 This is a bundle that includes the exam entry.
 Along with this, it also includes study texts (eBooks) and access to RevisionMate – the CII online learning support.
-This varies between subjects but also includes a case-study workbook and multiple-choice questions to test your knowledge.
-For example, AF1 includes the eBooks for R03, R05, and J02.
+This varies between subjects but also includes a case-study workbook.
+For example, the ‘enrolment only’ AF1 package from the CII include the eBooks for R03, R05, and J02, a case study workbook and your exam entry.

 These are great for checking examples and technical aspects.
 If you are using a text which isn’t in the current tax year, you obviously need to ensure the tax rates etc are still current.
 With four weeks to go, your time is probably better used on practice questions, rather than trying to read study texts from cover to cover.